LBHB/NEMS_PRE2018-03-09/nems/RecordingSpec.md

 ## What do we need to be able to do?

-1. select a subset of events from the event list based on some string processing
+1. select a subset of events from the event list based on some string processing.
+Simplest case: find every occurences of "TORCnn" in the event list. assign a unique eventid=nn to each distinct "TORCnn".
+Figure out what to do with pre- and post-stim silences based on <smart way of representing events>.
+Use that to generate the list of startime and stoptime for each matching event.
+The result is a list of eventid and epochs, where the value of eventid ranges from 1...30 in the case of TORCs.
+And if the TORCs were repeated 5 times, the event list should have 150 entries:

+[eventid1 starttime1 stoptime1
+ eventid2 starttime2 stoptime2
+ ....
+]

 2. using the event list:

-2a. extract a raster from the continuous recordings [N x unique-event-count X max-event-duration] 2b. generate a raster from the discrete event times: [M x unique-event-count X max-event-duration] 2c. contruct an event-signal matrix from the event signals: [P x unique-event-count X max-event-duration]
+2a. extract a raster from the continuous recordings [N x unique-event-count X max-event-duration]

+2b. generate a raster from the discrete event times: [M x unique-event-count X max-event-duration]

+2c. contruct an event-signal matrix from the event signals: [P x unique-event-count X max-event-duration]